Christmas in Seoul | The 15 Best Festive Things to Do for the Holidays [UPDATED 2022]

 The holidays are just a few weeks away, and I bet you’re looking for all the most festive ways to celebrate Christmas in Seoul.
 Don’t fret.

-Whether you’re celebrating as a couple, Korean style, visiting with family, or re-creating Christmas dinner as an expat, this guide has got you covered with the best lights, festivals and food to check out.
+Whether you’re celebrating as a couple, Korean style, visiting with family, or re-creating Christmas dinner as an expat, this guide has got you covered with the best lights, festivals and food to check out for Christmas in Korea.

 In this guide, you’ll learn:

-- the best ways to celebrate Christmas in Seoul
+- how to celebrate Christmas in Seoul

 - where to find Christmas festivals in Seoul

 - 1 Christmas in Seoul | What to Expect

 - 2 How to Celebrate Christmas in Seoul

-- 4 Christmas in Seoul for Families
+- 4 Where to See Christmas Lights in Seoul

 Christmas in Seoul | What to Expect

 Wander around the streets of Seoul during Christmas, and the city looks like one giant lighting festival.
 Huge displays of sparkling bulbs can be found adorning streets, department stores and parks.
 Christmas decorations and goodies are easy to buy all over the city.